BENEFITS OF MEMBERSHIP

 Policy Working Groups: TechNet works on a broad array of issues at both the state and federal levels.
 TechNet members are also diverse and not necessarily focused on all issues within the organization’s portfolio.
 For this reason, policy working groups exist to coalesce around particular topics of interest to spur effective collaboration on shared priorities as needed.
 Engagement can range from passively following email communication about emerging issues to participation in meetings and calls when needed.

 TechNet's political program is operating at full speed.
-During the 2016 election cycle, TechNet helped raise more than $2 million for technology champions of both political parties.
-Last year alone, TechNet convened more than 100 political and educational events in Silicon Valley and other tech hubs involving key Administration officials, 16 U.S. Senators, 20 U.S. House members, and top state policymakers from around the country, proving the convening power of our unparalleled network of technology leaders.
+In 2017, TechNet helped raise more than $1.5 million for technology champions of both political parties and convened more than 100 political and educational events in Silicon Valley and other tech hubs involving key Administration officials, 21 U.S. Senators, 18 U.S. House members, and top state policymakers from around the country.

 TechNet's public advocacy program has dramatically boosted TechNet’s profile across the country and positioned our organization as a true innovation sector leader.
 We have built trusted relationships with reporters to help define the issues facing our industry, and placed dozens of op-eds and stories to ensure we are winning policy battles on behalf of our members.
 Our position as a leader in the tech industry is reflected in media mentions such as the recent WIRED magazine article that identified TechNet as “tech’s most powerful advocacy group.”
 This type of recognition is an indication of our effectiveness and helps us fulfill the promise of being “The Voice of the Innovation Economy.”